OSA RULES AND REGULATIONS

-Engraved Plaques/Trophies are awarded to the highest score for Solos, Duo/Trios, and Groups in the Petite – Novice, Intermediate and Advanced, Junior – Novice, Intermediate and Advanced, Teen – Novice, Intermediate and Advanced, Senior – Novice, Intermediate and Advanced, Pro/Am and On Stage Adults divisions.
+Engraved Plaques/Trophies are awarded to the highest score for Solos, Duo/Trios, and Groups in the Petite – Recreational, Intermediate and Advanced, Junior – Recreational, Intermediate and Advanced, Teen – Recreational, Intermediate and Advanced, Senior – Recreational, Intermediate and Advanced, Pro/Am and On Stage Adults divisions.
 In addition, the following cash amounts are presented for the Top Score in the PETITE - Advanced, JUNIOR - Advanced, TEEN - Advanced, SENIOR - Advanced, AND PRO/AM.

 A soloist can only place once in the Overall Top 10 High Scores.

-In the Novice level to be eligible for overall awards, a routine must score Gold, for Intermediate level, to be eligible for the overall awards, the routine must be awarded a minimum of Hi-Gold.
+In the Recreational level to be eligible for overall awards a routine must score Gold, for Intermediate level, to be eligible for the overall awards, the routine must be awarded a minimum of Hi-Gold.

-In the Advanced level to be eligible for overall cash awards, the routine must be awarded a minimum of Platinum.
+In the Advanced level to be eligible for overall High Score awards, the routine must be awarded a minimum of Platinum.

-All cash prizes will be awarded to the Dance Studio.
+All High Score prizes will be awarded to the Dance Studio.

 TEACHERS AND ADULT dancers are not eligible for high score awards.